ethanmiller1/Family-Ideas/Law/Sneaky Auto-Subscription.md

 # Statement of resolution

 I am prepared to pay the $200 filing fee to file a petition against Smileactives to put a stop to the hundreds of people you are defrauding with these illegal business practices.
 I've already identified the principal of law violated and compiled screenshot evidence of the bait-and-switch shopping experience from your product page to your checkout page.
-The courts are sure to rule in my favor as this is a textbook example of said principal of law.
+The courts are likely to rule in my favor as this is a textbook example of said principal of law.
 I will sue for an amount of $2 million.

 I will allow you to remediate the issue with 2 actions:
 1. I receive a full refund of the money that was fraudulently laundered from me.